qm210/elixir_wordgame/README.md

 ## General stuff
+Language
 * :atoms
+* _unused convention is a rule
+* function/1 notation -> i.e. like Python, Elixir is dynamically but strongly typed (no automatic type coercion, but a variable doesn't have an innate type)
 * last line is return value
-* _unused convention is a rule
+* destructuring / everything is pattern-matching rather than assignment

+Infra / Workflow
 * no "npm install", rather "mix hex.info <package_name>" -> add manually -> "mix deps.get"
 * Live Reloading on by default, but might look into configuration in case of wonders
+* mix format